CouchCMS/Documentation/src/contents/tags-reference/set.md

 # set

 The **Set** tag is used to put some value in a variable.
-The variable, if not already present, is created.<br/>
+The variable, if not already present, is created.
 (This tag is the counterpart of [**Show**](./show.html) tag which is used to display set variables)

 The following example will create a variable called 'greeting' and set its value to 'Hello'